University Center of North Puget Sound

-The University Center of North Puget Sound is a "center of universities" located in Gray Wolf Hall on Everett Community College's main campus in Everett, WA.
-The University Center supports over 25 bachelor's and master's degrees from public and private partner universities and colleges to the residents of Snohomish, Island and Skagit Counties.
-The Center's flexible scheduling (afternoons, evenings and weekends) in combination with varied teaching modalities (on campus, online and hybrid), means that classes are available to fit busy lives.
+The Everett University Center (EUC) formerly known as University Center of North Puget Sound is a "consortium of universities" located on the 3rd floor of the WSU Everett campus building in Everett, Washington.
+The EUC supports over 20 bachelor's and master's degrees from public partner universities and colleges to the residents of Snohomish, Island and Skagit Counties.
+The center offers flexible scheduling and online or hybrid classes.

 Each university manages the application, enrollment and degree programs while Washington State University administers the center and provides support services.
 Graduates receive their diplomas from the institution of their degree program.
 The diploma is the same as having completed a program on the main campus.

-Degree programs at the University Center of North Puget Sound begin at the Junior & Senior level for Bachelor's degrees.
-The degree programs have established pathways that begin where the associate of arts degree ended for seamless transition into major course work and degree attainment.
-Since moving to Everett Community College's campus in 2009, the University Center has grown to eight partners:
+Degree programs at the EUC begin at the Junior & Senior level for Bachelor's degrees with the exception of Washington State University which admits freshman under select programs.
+The degree programs have established pathways that begin where the associate degree ended for seamless transition into major course work and degree attainment.
+The EUC currently consists of four schools: